ananyaverma2/planetary-and-exoplanetary-dataset/README.md

 This repository is created for analyzing planetary and exoplanetary datasets and extract important information as there was no combined dataset available that has all the information.

+> NOTE: The analysis of the data is done using the Jupyter Notebook in order to improve data visualization.

 ### Datasets:
 The information is extracted from the following datasets: